How to invest in oil

 Chevron

 Chevron Corporation is an American energy corporation.
-It’s a successor company of Standard Oil and is now one of the largest companies in the world, making it into the S&P500 and the S&P100.
+It’s a successor company of Standard Oil and is now one of the largest companies in the world, making it onto the S&P500 index.

 Compare brokers to buy Chevron shares